Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Conclusion

 \section{Conclusion}

-We presented a comprehensive derivation of the qubit dynamics in contact with a two-level system environment.
-An infinite number of weakly coupled TLSs provide a Born-Markovian environment for the qubit.
-In this case the well known Bloch-Redfield master equation is the method of choice to describe relaxation and decoherence of the qubit.
+We presented a thorough derivation of the qubit dynamics in contact with a two-level system environment.
+An infinite number of weakly coupled TLSs provides a Born-Markovian environment for the qubit.
+In this case, the well-known Bloch-Redfield master equation is the method of choice to describe relaxation and decoherence of the qubit.
 The situation changes drastically for a finite number of long-lived TLSs, as the Born approximation is no longer valid.
 For this case we presented a detailed derivation of the Solomon equations, applicable in the absence of coherent interactions.
-In contrast to the Bloch-Redfield master equation, the Solomon equations do not require the rotating wave or secular approximation.
-The accuracy of the Solomon equations is demonstrated by the measured and computed qubit relaxation on time scales more than three orders of magnitude longer than the qubit lifetime.
-We calculated and experimentally confirmed the power-law relaxation behavior on long time scales.
-In a last step we showed that the Solomon equations can also predict the measured non-Poissonian quantum jump statistics of our qubit.
-This finding expands the common expectation that non-Poissonian statistics stem from fluctuations of the qubit’s relaxation time, e.g. a fluctuating number of quasiparticles in the superconductor \cite{Vool2014Dec}.
-A surprising consequence of this agreement is that the qubit measurement back action on the TLSs must be negligible.
-Our derivation of the Solomon equations opens new avenues to compute higher order cross relaxation pathways that arise from the finite lifetime of the TLSs and from interactions between the TLSs~\cite{Kowalewski2017Dec}.
-In future work it would certainly be interesting to expand the analysis to describe the qubit's decoherence and frequency shift induced by the TLSs as well as to consider other environments such as spins with larger quantum number or harmonic oscillators.
-Last but not least, we believe that tracking the energy flow in multipartite systems is a powerful tool to understand the back action of quantum measurements~\cite{Pekola2022Feb}.
+In contrast to the Bloch-Redfield master equation, the Solomon equations do not require the rotating-wave or secular approximation and they are therefore also valid for low-frequency qubits~\cite{Zhang2021Jan}.

+The accuracy of the Solomon equations is demonstrated by the measured and computed qubit relaxation on timescales more than three orders of magnitude longer than the qubit lifetime.
+We calculated and experimentally confirmed the power-law relaxation behavior on long timescales.
+The rich relaxation dynamics contains information on the cross-relaxation distribution.
+This allows drawing conclusions on the frequency and spatial distribution of the TLSs and can provide insights into their physical nature.
+In a last step, we showed that both the stochastic Schrödinger equation and the Solomon equations can predict the measured non-Poissonian quantum jump statistics.
+This finding expands the common expectation that non-Poissonian statistics stems from fluctuations of the qubit’s relaxation time, e.g., a fluctuating number of quasiparticles in the superconductor \cite{Vool2014Dec}.